-Resource Area Proposed Action Alternative 1 Alternative 2 No-Action Alternative Environmental Justice and Protection of Children Short-term, minor to moderate, adverse and long-term, negligible adverse impacts on minority populations and children from noise, air emissions, and increased traffic congestion would be expected.
+Resource Area Proposed Action Alternative 1 No-Action Alternative Environmental Justice and Protection of Children Short-term, minor to moderate, adverse and long-term, negligible adverse impacts on minority populations and children from noise, air emissions, and increased traffic congestion would be expected.
 Long-term, minor, beneficial impacts due to the creation of jobs would be expected.
 Impacts would be similar to but less than those described for the Proposed Action.
 Short-term, negligible to minor, adverse impacts on minority populations and children would be expected during construction activities.
-Longterm, indirect, negligible to minor, beneficial impacts due to the creation of jobs would be expected.
-Impacts would be the same as those described for the Proposed Action.
+Long-term, indirect, negligible to minor, beneficial impacts due to the creation of jobs would be expected.
 No short- or long-term impacts would be expected.
 Recreation Short-term, negligible to minor, adverse impacts on recreational resources would be expected.
-No long- term impacts would be expected.
+No long-term impacts would be expected.
 Impacts would be similar to but less than those described for the Proposed Action.
-Impacts would be the same as those described for the Proposed Action.
-No short- or long- term impacts would be expected.
+No short- or long-term impacts would be expected.